VladyslavHorbachenko/labs-curriculum/Labs Curriculum/Sprint 1 - Planning a Project/Sprint5.md

 ### Questions you need to answer

 1. Describe a technical decision you made for release 2.
-How did you make that decision?
+How did you make that decision? technical decision we made what kind of maps we have use to our project based on provided data and format
 2. What are some of the risks given the decision you made?
+	It was no risks, all decision were made by deep understanding of problem by team

 3. Given the architecture you decided on in sprint 1, what challenges arose?
 Did you foresee these challenges?
+	Challenge was understood back-end given by EcoSoap Bank, and how Auth API works, and how we can implement to our front end staff.

 ## Prompt 3 - Professional Development

 Update your Linkedin projects section with more detail as to what you contributed on this project.
 Link your Linkedin here.